When to Use Resin Printing

 Details look soft, rounded, or “melted”

-Likely cause: Overexposure/light bleed, or orientation creating large cross-sections that blur fine features
+Likely cause: Overexposure/light bleed, or an orientation that creates large cross-sections and washes out fine features

-Fix: Reduce exposure in small steps and reorient to avoid big flat areas; support to prevent sagging
+Fix: Lower exposure in small steps and reorient to reduce big flat areas; add supports to prevent sagging

 Part is very brittle after curing

-Likely cause: Resin formulation is too rigid for the job, or over-curing past the needed dose
+Likely cause: A resin that’s too rigid for the job, and/or curing beyond the needed dose

-Fix: Switch to a tough/flexible resin (or mix per manufacturer guidance) and cure only as long as recommended
+Fix: Use a tough/flexible resin (or mix only per manufacturer guidance) and cure for the recommended time

 Surface stays tacky, glossy-wet, or smells strong after curing

-Likely cause: Insufficient washing (dirty solvent, weak agitation) and/or incomplete UV cure coverage
+Likely cause: Dirty/weak washing (spent solvent, low agitation) and/or uneven or incomplete UV exposure

-Fix: Wash with fresh solvent and agitation, then cure with even UV from all sides (rotate/flip) for the correct time
+Fix: Rewash with fresh solvent and agitation, then cure with even UV from all sides (rotate/flip) for the correct time

 Warping or distortion after cure

-Likely cause: Uneven curing creating internal stress, especially in thin sections or large flat panels
+Likely cause: Uneven curing that locks in internal stress, especially in thin sections or large flat panels

-Fix: Cure evenly (rotate), improve supports for thin walls, and avoid large thin flats when possible
+Fix: Cure evenly (rotate), strengthen support strategy for thin walls, and avoid large thin flats when possible